 The cost of a breach

-The cost of a data breach is estimated at $7.35 million and the price is only rising.
-Discovering and fixing an attack doesn’t mean the damage is done.
+A data breach costs an estimated $7.35 million, with expenses continuing to climb.
+Addressing and resolving an attack doesn’t mark the end of the damage.
 Costs can continue to come from direct damage to your business or customers, lawsuits, paying for identity protection services for victims, as well as damage to your business’ reputation.

 How to protect your business